QuantEcon/lecture-source-py/source/rst/coase.rst

 Let's make this definition more formal.

-(You might like to skip this section on first reading).
+(You might like to skip this section on first reading)

 An **allocation** of firms is a nonnegative sequence :math:`\{\ell_i\}_{i \in \mathbb N}` such that :math:`\ell_i=0` for all sufficiently large :math:`i`.